Dejan Kulusevski: Tottenham Hotspur

 On 31 January 2022, Kulusevski was sent on an 18-month loan to Premier League side Tottenham Hotspur; the loan deal was worth €10 million, and included an option for purchase, which would become an obligation under certain conditions for an additional fee of €35 million.

 He made his first appearance for Spurs on 5 February in the FA Cup match against Brighton & Hove Albion, coming on a substitute in a 3–1 win.
 On 19 February, Kulusevski scored his first goal for Tottenham in the fourth minute of the match which Tottenham eventually won 3–2 against Manchester City.
 In his first season, Kulusevski managed 13 goal involvements (five goals and eight assists) in 18 Premier League matches.
 However, he struggled the following season, "through a mixture of injuries, bad form and arguably poor management".

 On 17 June 2023, it was announced that Kulusevski had signed permanently with Tottenham Hotspur until 2028.
 On 16 September, Kulusevski's 100th-minute winner gave Tottenham a 2–1 turnaround win over Sheffield United, sealing the latest ever winning comeback in Premier League history.
 Kulusevski ended the 2023–24 season with 8 goals and 3 assists in 39 appearances for Spurs.

 On 15 May 2025, the club said Kulusevski would be out for "at least a few months" after surgery for a knee injury.
 By August, it had become apparent that Kulusevski was unlikely to return until "around the turn of the year."
+However, he missed the entire 2025–26 season due to injury and was also ruled out of the 2026 World Cup.